TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-Go to `/tmp` and execute de malicious bash:
+We wait to the task for run and go to `/tmp` to execute the malicious bash:

 <br />